cysouw/graphicalgrammar/text/other.md

 :::

 ::: {.im #damourette1933_185}
 *Figure* of example [@last] from Damourette & Pichon [-@damourette1933: 185].
-The basic horizontal bars connect *le repère* 'the reference' (here: subject) with *l'about* 'the about' (roughly meaning 'predicate' or 'verb phrase').
+The basic horizontal bars connect *le repère* 'the reference' with *l'about* 'the about'.
 Prepositional phrases are are hanging down from this horizontal bar.
 Inexplicably, the simple present verbform *offre* 'offers' from the example is exchanged with the verbform *est offrant* 'is offered'.
 Even stranger, the finite auxiliary *est* ist placed in the box with the subject.
 This is probably a printing error.
 :::

 ### Tesnière (1934) *Comment construire une syntaxe* {#sec:tesniere1934}